-If you have recently inquired about having dental implants then it’s quite possible that you might have been informed you need a bone graft for treatment to be completely successful.
-Initially this might seem quite worrying but it really isn’t anything to be concerned about as bone grafts are frequently carried out in preparation for dental implant treatment.
+If you have recently inquired about having dental implants, then it’s quite possible that you might have been informed you need a bone graft for treatment to be completely successful.
+Initially, this might seem quite worrying, but it really isn’t anything to be concerned about, as bone grafts are frequently carried out in preparation for dental implant treatment.

 Why You Might Need a Bone Graft

 When you first see an implant dentist, one of the things they will want to check is how much bone you have in the area where you wish to have dental implants.
-In order for your implants to be a complete success, they do need to be inserted into a certain amount of healthy bone because they need to fully integrate with your jawbone to provide a strong and stable foundation for your implant teeth.
+In order for your implants to be a complete success, they need to be inserted into a certain amount of healthy bone because they need to fully integrate with your jawbone to provide a strong and stable foundation for your implant teeth.

 One of the problems with tooth loss is that it can ultimately lead to bone loss in your jawbone, as without the stimulation provided by your natural tooth roots, old bone cells are not renewed and gradually the amount of available bone will diminish.
-This can create considerable problems for denture wearers as a denture relies quite heavily on the bony ridge that used to support your teeth for retention.
+This can create considerable problems for denture wearers as a denture relies quite heavily on the bony ridge that is used to support your teeth for retention.
 It can also affect the stability of your remaining teeth.
 This is where having dental implants can be extremely useful as it protects your jawbone against any further bone loss and helps to stabilize your remaining teeth.

 What to Expect If You Do Have a Bone Graft